ROSESELSA Distant Mountain

 ★ Conclusion :-

-This vintage headphone from Rosetechnics will be a favorite of many for its design and aesthetics wise.
-Although, its sound quality lacks engaging factors.
-But there's no way to keep it behind in terms of price ratio even considering all aspects.
+This vintage headphone from Rosetechnics will be loved by many for its design and aesthetics wise.
+However, Its sound section lacks fun and engaging factors.
+But there's no way to keep it behind in terms of price ratio even considering all the aspects.
 Moreover, I think it could be ideal for the majority of folks who like to have something unique pieced in their arsenal.
-I might not highly recommend it to many folks for its comfort, but if those who buy it also use an after market pad and a decent upgrade cable, they will be more satisfied with it, there is no doubt about it.
+I might not highly recommend it to many folks due to its comfort, but if those who buy it also use an after market pad and a decent upgrade cable, they will be more satisfied with it, there is no doubt about it.
 So if someone want to buy something in this price category they can put distant mountain on their wish list.

 IMG_20250304_130632.jpg